rvsrvs/jasdev.github.io/_posts/2015-08-30-lessons-after-school.md

 permalink: lessons-after-college
 ---

-1 year, 3 months, and 12 days ago I graduated from college.
+1 year, 3 months, and 13 days ago I graduated from college.
 I feel the transition from high school to college is openly discussed, but the following transition into the real world is not.
-Life after school has taught me about myself and I am writing this post as a reflection on some of the lessons I have learned (some the hard way).
+Life after school has taught me a lot about myself and I am writing this post as a reflection on some of the lessons I have learned (a few the hard way).

 ## Everyone Is Making It up as They Go

 There is no manual to life and how you should live it.
 Your parents, idols, mentors, managers, and favorite celebrities are all making it up as they go.
 That is the beauty of it!
-It is yours to define and all of your past experiences, successes, and failures have brought you to this exact moment.
+It is yours to define.
+All of your past experiences, successes, and failures have brought you to this exact moment.

 ## Time Moves Way Faster After School

 It seriously does.
 People claim that college will be the best four years of your life and that it moves quickly.
 I have two reactions to this.
 First, why upper bound your "best years?"
-College is an amazing time, but it should also be a launchpad into your best years.
-Secondly, as [Sam Altman](https://twitter.com/sama) mentioned in his [post on turning 30](http://blog.samaltman.com/the-days-are-long-but-the-decades-are-short): "the days are long but the decades are short."
+College is an amazing time, but it should also be a launchpad into your best years down the road.
+Secondly, as the president of [Y Combinator](http://www.ycombinator.com), [Sam Altman](https://twitter.com/sama), mentioned in his [post on turning 30](http://blog.samaltman.com/the-days-are-long-but-the-decades-are-short): "the days are long but the decades are short."
 Years following school fly by way faster than those in school.

 ## Mental Health Is Just as Important as Physical Health